pmcgoohan/targeting-zero-mev/content-layer.md

 #### Fairness

 By stripping any one agent of their ability to manipulate content, applications become fair and equitable to all users by default.
-Fairness will become an innate property of the network without the need for difficult and obstructive workarounds at the application level that are rarely implemented.
+Fairness becomes an innate property of the network without the need for difficult and obstructive workarounds at the application level that are rarely implemented.

+While our mechanisms for fair inclusion and ordering may be refined and improved over time, even our first designs are far more equitable than the current worst case of total miner control.

 #### Integrity

 MEV is all but eradicated because there is no centralized authority to bribe.

+#### Auditable

+As with the structural layer, the consensus layer is publicly auditable.
+Any observer is able to recreate the content of any given block using the publicly available content consensus messages.

 #### Impact